 Books have played a significant role in who I am.
 There are a number of books that really changed me.
 There is an even larger number of books I recommend because they have enriched my life.

 I grew up in a home that had bookcases in nearly every room.
 I thought most homes had the compact OED, Encyclopedia Britannica’s Great Books of the Western World and the Feynman Lectures in the bookshelves, and everyone had read and loved Fahrenheit 451 and How to Read a Book.
+One of these days I will make a list of books that are in my canon, which is a combination of books I think are excellent, what I think everyone should have read to have a well rounded reading experience.

 I took it for granted that reading was part of everyday life.
 Most of my friends read multiple books a month and were in the middle of several books at any given time.
 I have since learned that a significant portion of the world aren’t readers.
 This makes me sad because I think books are incredibly powerful.

+I love reading and I love books.
+A house without bookshelves filled with books seems empty.
 I will admit I have purchased too many books over the years.
 Even when I have 100+ books waiting to be read, I still purchase new books.
 Why?
 One, my immediate interests or needs might bump the new book to the top of the list.
 Second, is a fear that the book will go out of print and I won’t be able to pick it up at a later date.
 Third, it might be that buying the book gives the illusion that I will have time to read the book… so it feels a bit like I am buying more time.
 I know that’s not true, but it sort of feels that way.
 I discovered that there was a forth reason I purchased books.
 That being a reader was part of my identity, and that a large book collection was like a badge of honor.
-I strive to buy books I will immediately read.
-Whenever possible I get books from the library, but I still keep an Amazon’s wishlist of Books to Pickup Someday

 I am trying to record all the books I have read on goodreads, but there are still a lot which are missing.
+Amazon has released a Your Books page which integrates all the physical, kindle, and audio books you have purchased through them.

 Local Libraries